A Guide To Yeast Infections

 Reducing your sugar intake and ensuring you drink enough water are two ways you can help your body to fight off the infection.
 Get enough sleep and be sure to take care of yourself.
 Often these small infections are a sign that our immune system is run down and we may need to take some time to replenish and rest.

 If symptoms persist for longer than one week, or if you have chronic yeast infections (more than 4 per year), seek advice from your healthcare provider.
-Do not use formulas intended for internal use externally or in the vagina as they may cause further irritation.
+Do not use formulas intended for internal use externally or in the vagina, as they may cause further irritation.

 When I was younger, I used to get yeast infections often (at least once per month!).
 It wasn't until I was in my late 20s when I started to read about natural remedies.
 I started to eat a lot of yogurt, but more importantly, I started taking probiotics daily.
 It took a while for the yeast infections to completely stop (over 10 yrs of daily probiotics), but I haven't had a yeast infection since!